infor-design/enterprise-wc/doc/COMPONENTS.md

 - [ ] Add an `ids-[component].scss`, which holds all scoped styles for this WebComponent.
 - [ ] Add a `README.md` for documentation, specification, etc.

+See the [checklist](https://github.com/infor-design/enterprise-wc/blob/main/doc/CHECKLIST.md#general-component-checklist) for general steps some of which is explained below.

 ### Code The Component Javascript

 Create an example basic component, for example this code would make a new custom element and web component that extends from our base and has theme and events support and basic structure.